First health and care awards launched in Nottingham and Nottinghamshire

 The awards will recognise hospitals, primary care providers, community services, social care, public health, the voluntary sector and stakeholders.

-Sir John Peace CVO, Lord-Lieutenant of Nottinghamshire said: “These awards recognise the potential impact of greater collaborative working.
+Sir John Peace, Lord -Lieutenant of Nottinghamshire said: “These awards recognise the potential impact of greater collaborative working.

 “Between health, social care and the voluntary sector.